yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2022/index.md

 Games WILL break with unsafe settings.

 Back on GPU related issues, AMD has its own share of issues, it always does.
-Users were quick to point out that the game looked like the usual cheap method USA films retort to show anything is happening south of their borders, with a yellow filter applied.
+Users were quick to point out that the game looked like the usual cheap method USA films retort to when showing anything is happening south of their borders, with a yellow filter applied.
 This issue is for the history books, as both the official AMD drivers (the Windows driver, amdvlk and AMDGPU-PRO) *and* mesa (RADV) share the same behaviour.

 Let’s provide some context.